kyma-project/test-infra/task/terraform-executor/0.1/README.md

 # Terraform Executor

 The terraform-executor task initialise locally terraform state and run actions for provided terraform config.
 Usually, actions are plan and apply.
-Authentication to the Google Cloud is done through k8s service account with workload identity configured.
-A parameter additional_terraform_args allows defining terraform cli arguments in pipelines.
+Authentication to Google Cloud is done through the Kubernetes service account with the workload identity configured.
+The parameter **additional_terraform_args** allows defining Terraform CLI arguments in pipelines.
-When this parameter value is set in pipeline, a default value -no-color must be added to the list.
+When this parameter value is set in a pipeline, you must add the default value `-no-color` to the list.
-The task uses tfcmt tool to run terraform actions and post results to GitHubPR. tfcmt tool use a github-comments metadata in GitHub comments, so github-comments can be used later for processing tfcmt comments.
+The task uses the tfcmt tool to run Terraform actions and post the results to GitHub PRs.
+The tfcmt tool uses github-comments metadata in GitHub comments, so github-comments can be used later for processing tfcmt comments.

 ## Compatibility